 This trip gives travelers the opportunity to explore two of the most popular tourist locations in Peru in a single trip.
 The first day explores the Sacred Valley, including the Pisac Market and ruins and the Ollantaytambo archeological site.
 For an included lunch, travelers can enjoy a buffet style taste of traditional Andean food.
 After a train ride and night in Aguas Calientes, the second day is an early morning tour of the sacred city of Machu Picchu.

 In the region of Puno, at 3,809 meters above sea level, is the highest navigable body of water in the world, the expansive Lake Titicaca.
 The lake is rich in culture and history, dotted in floating islands that are actually made by hand from reeds, difficult though that may be to believe.
-According to legend, Manco Capac and Mama Ocllo, his wife, came from this lake prior to building the Tahuantinsuyo Empire.
+According to legend, Manco Capac and his wife Mama Ocllo came from this lake before building the Tahuantinsuyo Empire.
 This trip includes a motorboat tour of the lake and visits to various islands.
 The main economy of these islands is tourism, and locals live off the land and the lake, which is abundant in trout and other fish.

 The Andean Condor is a remarkable bird, with a 7-8 foot wingspan and a lifespan almost as long as that of humans.
-This trip offers the opportunity to see these animals up close and soaring in their natural habitat, as well as trips to two Incan sites on the way back.
-The viewpoint for watching the condor is also a beautiful view of the Apurimac canyon itself, which is incredible scenic and breathtaking, and home to the quickly flowing Apurimac River.
-There is a bus ride most of the way to the site and then a short hike to the viewpoint, where two hours are set aside for watching the condors and admiring the landscape.
+This trip offers the opportunity to see these animals up close and soaring in their natural habitat and trips to two Incan sites on the way back.
+The viewpoint for watching the condor is also a beautiful view of the Apurimac canyon itself, which is incredibly scenic and breathtaking, and home to the quickly flowing Apurimac River.
+Most of the way, there is a bus ride to the site and then a short hike to the viewpoint, where two hours are set aside for watching the condors and admiring the landscape.

 The rainbow of the Rainbow Mountain is caused by 7 distinct colors of eroding sedimentary rock.
-The hike to reach it is an exhausting hike for even the fittest individuals, due to the incredible altitude of 4,400 meters above sea level.
+The hike to reach it is exhausting for even the fittest individuals, due to the incredible altitude of 4,400 meters above sea level.
 Horses are available along the trek, especially in case of emergency.
 Travelers should not attempt this hike before acclimating in Cusco for at least a few days.
-There are a few different paths available to the mountain, but all offer beautiful views of the many other colorful mountains of the area.
+A few different paths are available to the mountain, but all offer beautiful views of the many other colorful mountains in the area.
 This is a tourist location, but intimidating to most, so a relatively isolated experience compared to other options.